The 10 favourites to replace Boris Johnson as Prime Minister

-Prime Minister Boris Johnson's government was rocked to its core following the resignations of two senior figures, Rishi Sunak and Sajid Javid - and now he's clinging to power.
+Prime Minister Boris Johnson's government was rocked to its core following the resignations of two senior figures, Rishi Sunak and Sajid Javid - and now he's set to go.

+More than 50 MPs have resigned in the past few days with numerous others voicing a vote of no confidence meaning that the gig was up for Johnson and he had nowhere to go, despite protesting that he was given a mandate by the British public at the 2019 general election.

 Sunak announced that he was resigning as Chancellor not too long after Cabinet colleague Javid's resignation as Health Secretary.